Jay Donnelly

-Jay Donnelly (born 10 April 1995) is an Irish footballer who plays for Glentoran in the NIFL Premiership.
-He previously played for Cliftonville and had a short spell at Belfast Celtic.
+Jay Donnelly (born 10 April 1995) is a Northern Irish footballer who plays for NIFL Championship side Newington.
+He previously played for Cliftonville, Glentoran and had a short spell at Belfast Celtic.

 Club career

 Cliftonville

 Donnelly netted 15 goals over his first two seasons playing for the first team squad, and was part of the sides that won the League Cup during the 2014–15 and 2015–16 seasons.
 He became a prolific goalscorer for the Reds, and scored 20 goals in the NIFL Premiership during the 2017–18 season.
 His brother Rory was his teammate.

 Prison sentence

 In January 2019, Donnelly was given a four-month prison sentence for sharing an indecent image of a child.
 He initially sent the photo in 2016 of him having consensual sex with a 16-year-old girl to a friend and Cliftonville teammates on a WhatsApp group, but the photo began to spread around the internet.
 The girl was subjected to taunts due to the image, and relationships with friends were affected.
 He had admitted to the charge in November 2018 and was dropped by Cliftonville before their match against Dungannon Swifts the same week.
 On 9 April 2019, Donnelly's sentence was reduced to three months.

 Cliftonville announced the termination of Donnelly's contract on 11 April 2019.